bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Goal:** To implement iterative feedback mechanism for AI-generated content, demonstrating learning capability and establishing data collection for future tenant-specific RAG.

-*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Content Strategist personas for content iteration and feedback (see 'Agentic Personas & Team Model').*
+*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Content Strategist droids for content iteration and feedback (see 'Agentic Droids & Team Model').*

 **User Stories for Epic 3:**

 **1. Story 3.1: Tenant Provides Feedback/Rating on Generated Content (MVP Focus: Images)**
-    * **User Story:** "As a logged-in Tenant, I want to be able to provide feedback on the generated image posts (interacting with the Graphic Designer persona), so that the system can use this feedback to improve the quality of future content generation.
-(See 'Agentic Personas & Team Model' for persona details and prompt seeds.)"
+    * **User Story:** "As a logged-in Tenant, I want to be able to provide feedback on the generated image posts (interacting with the Graphic Designer droid), so that the system can use this feedback to improve the quality of future content generation.
+(See 'Agentic Droids & Team Model' for droid details and prompt seeds.)"
     * **Acceptance Criteria (ACs):**
         * **AC1: Accessible Feedback Interface:** The tenant can access a feedback interface for providing feedback on the generated image posts.
         * **AC2: Feedback Submission:** The tenant can submit feedback on the generated image posts.